 The Counseling Psychology Program is a full-time program of study.
-If a student is unable to enroll full-time, a written request for part-time enrollment must be made in writing by the student to the Counseling Psychology Director of Training and Department Chair.
+If a student is unable to enroll full-time, a written request for part-time enrollment must be made prior to the semester in writing by the student to the Counseling Psychology Director of Training and Department Chair.